Shaharah: History

 The town is associated with the pre-Islamic king As'ad al-Kamil.
 The amir Dhu'l-Sharafayn Muhammad ibn Ja'far, son of the imam al-Qasim ibn 'Ali al-'Ayyani (who died in 1085), made Shaharah his capital and was later buried here.
 The town was historically also known as Shaharat al-Amir after him.
 Another former name for the town was Mi'attiq.

 The 10th-century author al-Hamdani mentions Shaharah as a mountain and fortress, and it appears in historical sources throughout the Middle Ages and early modern period.
 It was historically a center of learning and was home to several prominent jurists, scholars, and poets.
 It was especially important during the Yemeni-Ottoman conflicts of the 16th and 17th centuries, when it served as one of the most important strongholds in Yemen's western mountains.
 The Ottomans made multiple attempts to capture Shaharah, but they only succeeded once - in 1587 (995 AH) under the governor Mustafa Asim Pasha.
 Al-Mansur al-Qasim, the Zaydi Imam of Yemen, died at Shaharah in 1620 CE (1029 AH).
 Shaharah had served as his capital, and the town's congregational mosque is attributed to him.
-The poet Zaynab bint Muhammad al-Shahariyyah, who died in 1702 (1114 AH), was from Shaharah; her poetry was never compiled into a diwan but has "a respectable place in Yemeni literature".

 The Ottomans attempted to besiege Shaharah in 1905 but were unsuccessful.